In this lesson, you’ll learn how to implement a workflow for sending a remarketing email to increase sales conversion among potential customers.

 -

-Under Template, select Product with brand.
+In Template, select Product with brand.

-How to configure the "Send email" node for this strategy
+How to configure the "Send email" Node for this strategy

 (This node will send the email of the strategy you just created).